Harvard law professor: Throw out lawsuit by Epstein accuser

-NEW YORK (AP) - Harvard law professor Alan Dershowitz has asked a judge to throw out a lawsuit accusing him of lying about having sex with a woman who claims Jeffrey Epstein enslaved her and trafficked her to rich and powerful friends.
+NEW YORK (AP) - Harvard law professor Alan Dershowitz asked a federal judge Tuesday to throw out a lawsuit that accuses him of lying about his sexual history with a woman who claims she was a teenage victim of a Jeffrey Epstein sex trafficking ring.

-Dershowitz’s attorneys argued Tuesday that a defamation lawsuit filed by Virginia Roberts Giuffre should be barred under the statute of limitations.
-Dershowitz has denied Giuffre’s claims for years.
+Dershowitz previously said he welcomed the lawsuit to prove he never had sex with- or even met- Virginia Roberts Giuffre, who has accused the noted lawyer and a long list of other prominent men of sexually exploiting her when she was 17 and 18 years old.

-Giuffre has said in court filings that Epstein made her his teenage “love slave” and also forced her to have sex with Dershowitz a half-dozen times.
+But his lawyers argued Tuesday that Giuffre waited too long to file her defamation lawsuit and that her case should be dismissed under the statute of limitations.
+They said Dershowitz has denied Giuffre’s claims since 2015 and has the right to defend his reputation when the accusations are repeated.

-Epstein killed himself last month in a Manhattan jail cell while awaiting trial on federal sex trafficking charges.
+Giuffre’s allegations date back many years but drew new attention after Epstein was charged in New York with sexually abusing dozens of girls.
+Epstein killed himself last month in a Manhattan jail cell while awaiting trial.

 The Associated Press does not identify alleged victims of sex crimes unless they give their consent.